ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

 Flags:
   - -vvv is for the verbosity, the vvv is standard on the team
-  - ---pdb has you reach the python debugger if there are any errors
+  - --pdb has you reach the python debugger if there are any errors
   - -o is where to put the output artifact
   - -l is the location to make the artifact for.
 The location must be included in the :code:`metadata.py` file in order to be called here.
   - -a is for append, this means the program will check for existing data keys and only run the keys that are not currently present